-Figure 4.4 graphs income tax revenues per household from 2009 through 2014.
+Exhibit 4.6 graphs income tax revenues per household from 2009 through 2014.
 Taxes per household have barely changed since 2011.
 These totals are not adjusted for inflation so the only increase in income taxes over these years has been due to the city's population increase.
 On an inflation-adjusted basis, per-household income taxes have declined.
 This is consistent with a larger trend in wage and salary income, which has stagnated for years.
 Wage increases in coming years are not certain, even as workforce growth slows with the retirement of Baby Boomers.
 The growth of wages depends both on this impact and on the offsetting impact of technology, which continues to allow functions that were accomplished by workers to be accomplished instead by machines.
-Further, there is a high likelihood that a recession will occur sometime before 2023, which will slow any growth that occurs.